joseluistello/ToDo-List/README.md

 **Definition:**

 > CRD Model - A CRD model is a collection of cards that represent whole or part of an application or problem domain.
-It's a model that I have created to represent responsibilities and dependencies of a classes in small projects.
-This model can be used for projects with object oriented programming or functional programming.
+It's a model that I have created to represent the responsibility and dependency of the classes of a project.
+This model can be used for projects with object oriented programming or functional programming approach.

 ![dependency](https://user-images.githubusercontent.com/65988061/136733401-464f2119-bb6c-450c-afc8-22f1f0a19c95.png)